-An overdraft is the result of a transaction that causes your checking account balance to fall below $0.
+An overdraft results from a transaction that causes your checking account balance to fall below $0.

-Essentially, you did not have enough money in the account when a transaction was being processed.
-But, the bank may have paid to ensure that the transaction completed -- meaning you’ll have a negative account balance that represents what you owe the bank.
+You did not have enough money in the account when a transaction was being processed.
+But, the bank may have paid to ensure that the transaction was completed -- meaning you'll have a negative account balance that represents what you owe the bank.

 Not all transactions can result in an overdraft.

-When you open a checking account, you may opt in for overdraft coverage, which will cover everyday purchases or ATM transactions made with your debit card.
-If you opt out, the transaction will be denied if it would lead to an overdraft.
+When you open a checking account, you may opt for overdraft coverage, covering everyday purchases or ATM transactions made with your debit card.
+If you opt out, the transaction will be denied if it leads to an overdraft.

-These rules do not apply to other transactions -- overdrafts can still occur even if you opt out of the coverage mentioned above.
+These rules do not apply to other transactions -- overdrafts can still occur even if you opt out of the abovementioned coverage.

 The other transactions include: